 The Wee Restaurant

 Getting here means crossing the Forth bridge into North Queensferry.
-But considering that’s only a 20min taxi journey, and that this restaurant serves up some real local delights, why not?
+But considering that’s only a 20min minicab journey, and that this restaurant serves up some real local delights, why not?
 This delightful, family run venture has enjoyed so much success of late, that they’ve actually just opened up a second restaurant in Edinburgh city centre.
 The restaurant is indeed wee with just 40 covers, so it’s definitely a good idea to book ahead if you can.

 17 Main St, North Queensferry, Inverkeithing KY11 1JG